 Preference.
 What’s your personal preference?
-Loving the industry you’re in gives you an edge from the get-go.
+Loving the industry you’re in gives you an edge from the start.
 Even if you have to put in the time and hard work to build your business, you’ll find joy every moment of it because it’s something that’s captured your interest.

 Skill Requirement.
 Is there any particular skill set that you need to have to start the franchise you’re interested in?
 If there is, can they train you for it?

 Cost.
 What is the total cost of the franchise?
 What’s the required net worth?
 How much liquid capital do you need to start the franchise?
 Does this suit your budget?

 Business Stability.
 You’re essentially buying the franchisor’s brand equity as well as their proven strategy and track record so you don’t have to go through the strenuous learning curve yourself.
 So you need to check how long the franchisor has been in business.
 Does it have a stellar reputation in providing support to its franchisee?